lostrouter/ham-wiki/tm_d710_sstv.md

 According to a few internet sources, 145.500, 145.600, 430.950 are SSTV calling frequencies in the US, but any open frequency space will work.

+Set the frequency on the A-Band (left side) of the radio, and make sure that it is also set for `PTT` and `CTRL`.
+When the computer sends a ptt signal it will begin transmitting on the side that has PTT and CTRL set.

 ## Setting up SSTV software

 ### QSSTV on a raspberry pi